hofstadter-io/hof/README.md

   init            β     create an empty workspace or initialize an existing directory to one clone           β     clone a workspace or repository into a new directory

-Model your designs, generate implementation, run anything: datamodel       α     create, view, diff, calculate / migrate, and manage your data models gen             ✓     generate code, data, and config from your data models and designs run             α     run polyglot command and scripts seamlessly across runtimes runtimes        α     work with runtimes (go, js, py, bash, custom)
+Model your designs, generate implementation, run or test anything: datamodel       α     create, view, diff, calculate / migrate, and manage your data models gen             ✓     generate code, data, and config from your data models and designs run             α     Hof Line Script (HLS) is a successor to bash and python based scripting test            α     test all sorts of things

 Labels are used _ for _ (see also 'hof topic labels'): label           α     manage labels for resources and more labelset        α     group resources, datamodels, labelsets, and more

-Learn more about hof and the _ you can do: doc             Ø     Generate and view documentation tour            Ø     take a tour of the hof tool tutorial        Ø     tutorials to help you learn hof right in hof
+Learn more about hof and the _ you can do: each command has four flags, use 'list' to see available --help                print help message
+  --topics              addtional help topics --examples            examples for the command --tutorials           tutorials for the command

-Download modules, add content, and execute commands: mod             β     mod subcmd is a polyglot dependency management tool based on go mods add             α     add dependencies and new components to the current module or workspace cmd             α     run commands from the scripting layer and your _tool.cue files
+Download modules, add instances or content, and manage runtimes: mod             β     mod subcmd is a polyglot dependency management tool based on go mods add             α     add dependencies and new components to the current module or workspace runtimes        α     work with runtimes (go, js, py, bash, docker, cloud-vms, k8s, custom)

 Manage resources (see also 'hof topic resources'): info            α     print information about known resources